1943–44 Montreal Canadiens season: Playoffs

 In the Stanley Cup playoffs, Durnan allowed only 1.53 goals per game as the Canadiens skated to the title.
 At season's end, Durnan was awarded the Vezina Trophy, the first rookie to win the award, and was selected to the league's First All-Star Team.

 Semi-final: Montreal vs. Toronto

 Rocket Richard scored seven goals in the series, including all five for Montreal in game two.
 After giving up the first game at home to Toronto, Montreal took over, winning the next four, finishing the series with an 11–0 shellacking in game five.

-Stanley Cup Final: Montreal vs. Chicago
+Stanley Cup Finals: Montreal vs. Chicago

 Maurice 'Rocket' Richard made his Stanley Cup debut with a five-goal performance in the series, including a hat-trick in game two.
 The Punch Line of Richard, Elmer Lach and Toe Blake scored 10 of the Canadiens 16 goals.
 Blake scored the Cup winner in overtime.
 In the same overtime, Bill Durnan stopped the first penalty shot awarded in the finals, awarded to Virgil Johnson.

-Montreal wins best-of-seven series 4–0.
+Montreal won the best-of-seven series 4–0.